lkwilson/sys-config/README.md

 Instead, we should use a network manager such as `NetworkManager` or `systemd-networkd`.

-`systemd-networkd` is the one I picked for this guide.
+`systemd-networkd` is the one I picked for this guide, and to configure it, I used `netplan`.

 ### Notes
 If you want to use `/etc/network/interfaces`, you're more than welcome to, but